 These simple vegetable curry pies with a creamy coconut curry filling are consistently in the top 10 recipes on my site every single year!
 These individual pies are easy to make with crispy, flaky puff pastry, hearty vegetables and lots of flavour from the curry making them a delicious lunch or dinner.

-Wash, peel and chop all vegetables into even 1 centimetre cubes.
+Wash, peel and chop the 1 large potato, 250 grams sweet potato and 1 carrot into even 1 cm cubes.

 Make the curry filling

-Heat the coconut oil in a large saucepan over medium heat.
-Add the onion and cook for 3–4 minutes, until softened.
-Add the garlic and chopped vegetables and cook for 2–3 minutes, stirring until fragrant.
+Heat the 1 tablespoon coconut oil in a large saucepan over medium heat.
+Add the 1 brown onion/yellow onion and cook for 3–4 minutes, until softened.

-Add the curry powder and cook for 1 minute, stirring to coat the vegetables.
-Pour in the coconut milk, scraping the bottom of the pan to release any stuck spices.
+Add the 1 heaped teaspoon curry powder and cook for 1 minute, stirring to coat the vegetables.
+Pour in the 1 x 400ml can coconut milk, scraping the bottom of the pan to release any stuck spices.

 Reduce the heat to low and simmer uncovered for 10 minutes, until the sauce begins to thicken.
-Add the peas, corn and salt to taste, and stir to combine.
+Add the 1 cup peas and corn and a pinch of salt, and stir to combine.

 Cover with a lid and simmer for another 10 minutes, or until the vegetables are tender and most of the liquid has reduced.
 Remove from the heat and allow the filling to cool completely.